davar-playgrounds/vagrant-oracle-cloud-insfrastructure/MySQL_Support_Exercise/Responses.md

 		1. Transactions were rolled back due to [deadlock detection](https://dev.mysql.com/doc/refman/5.7/en/innodb-deadlock-detection.html) or [lock wait timeout](https://dev.mysql.com/doc/refman/5.7/en/innodb-parameters.html#sysvar_innodb_lock_wait_timeout), while sorts were in progress.
 		1. An error occurred e.g. table corruption.
 	1. How to discover possible causes:
-		1. Versions of MySQL newer than 5.5.10: Set log_warnings to 2.
-Messages showing the client host, user, thread, and query will be written to the error log.
+		1. Versions of MySQL newer than 5.5.10: Set [log_warnings](https://dev.mysql.com/doc/refman/5.5/en/server-system-variables.html#sysvar_log_warnings) to 2.
-		1. All versions: Enable general query log, and then match timestamps therein with timestamps in the error log.1.
-"Can't create a new thread" | 240 minutes
+			1. Messages showing the client host, user, thread, and query will be written to the error log.
 		1. All versions: Enable the general query log, and then match timestamps therein with timestamps in the error log.
 1. "Can't create a new thread" | 240 minutes
 	1. Possible causes: